krotov79/krotov79/README.md

 ---

-⭐ _Explore my repositories for more data projects!_
+⭐ _Explore my repositories for more data projects and practical machine learning pipelines!_